linhh011202/ticket-buddy/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-The reuslt of this project: https://ticket-bud.web.app/login?returnUrl=%2Fsearch
+The resultof this project: https://ticket-bud.web.app/login?returnUrl=%2Fsearch